Can You Get a DWI in an Autonomous or Self-Driving Vehicle?

 How Can You Get a DWI in an Autonomous Vehicle?

 To understand why you will be charged with a DWI in an autonomous vehicle, you have to understand the current state of autonomous technology available to consumers.
 There are five levels of autonomous driving, ignoring Level 0 which just means there is no automation.
-In 2018, most autonomous cars on the road are Level 2 vehicles.
+Most autonomous cars on the road are Level 2 vehicles.
 Here’s a look at the levels of automation.

 Level 0 | No Automation